karenlo08/Face-Detector-Smart-Lock/README.md

 - [References](#references)

 ## Inspiration
 The inspiration from this project comes from my daughter Ariana.
 We changed our locks for smart ones because we constantly forget or lost our keys; but Ariana is not older enough to own a cellphone and be able to unlock the front door via wifi.
-I came with this idea of detecting Ariana's face to unlock the front door lock and apply machine learning to solve it!
+I came with this idea of detecting Ariana's face to unlock the door lock and apply machine learning to solve it!

 ## Objectives
 * Create an interactive demo to see machine learning in action.